SWOSSAA CONSTITUTION

 the CGA (or CBA) at OFSAA

-The term of office is three years.
-The representative shall be elected at the
+The term of office is three

-Board meeting in June.
-This person will
+elected at the Board meeting in June.

-be the opposite gender to the Secretary-Treasurer.
+This person will be the opposite gender to the Secretary-Treasurer.

 5.6 – SWOSSAA’s Representatives at